 HISTORY OF AWARDS

 The Scottish Press Photography Awards (SPPAwards) returned to the limelight in September 2015 after being in abeyance since 2008.
-The 2018 Awards will build on the success of the The 2017 SPPAward winners exhibition hosted at the Scottish Parliament from 19 October 2017 until 8 February 2018..
-Entries are now being accepted for SPPAwards 2018 with eligible images being taken between 1 August 2017 and 31 July 2018.
+The 2018 Awards built on the success of the 2017 SPPAward winners exhibition hosted at the Scottish Parliament from 19 October 2017 until 8 February 2018.

-The judges are very confident that entries for the SPPAwards 2018 would deliver some amazing images across a wide spectrum of subjects has been fully justified.
+The judges are looking forward to seeing the quality of entries for the SPPAwards 2019 which will deliver amazing images across a wide spectrum of subjects.

 See list of previous winners of Press Photographers of the Year which will be completed once information is confirmed.